The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 Before obtaining best-in-slot gear, pick gear and meld according to stat priority on each piece of gear.
 Best-in-slot sets can be found on the [BiS page](/jobs/tanks/dark-knight/best-in-slot/) or in the Balance discord.

-Because of stat tiering, the Tank Gear Calc is the best tool to directly compare specific gear pieces [Linked here.](https://bit.ly/XIV-TANKDPSCALC-EW).
+Because of stat tiering, the Tank Gear Calc is the best tool to directly compare specific gear pieces.
+[Linked here.](https://bit.ly/XIV-TANKDPSCALC-EW).

 **Highest priority**